Caleb-Mantey/joy_ussd_engine/README.md

   This method is used for rendering out the menu by using the text stored in the `@menu_text` variable.
 There are only three methods that should be used in the render method.
 Which are [joy_release](#render-methods), [joy_response](#render-methods), and [load_menu](render-methods).

 - after_render

   ***

   Use this method to do any other business logic after the menu has been rendered out and awaiting user response.

+- on_validate

+  ***

+  This method will be executed when the user submits a response.
+We use this method to validate the user's input and set an error_message to display when there is an error.
+Normally we will set `@field_error` value to true and store the error message in `@error_text`.
+Then we can later access the error_message in the `on_error` lifecycle method and append the error message to `@menu_text` so it will be rendered out to the user.

 #### Execution Order Diagram